I’ve been answering questions on here for several years now, and as you might expect some questions tend to get asked over and over on there.

-For example, I just finished answering the following question for the third time over there:
+For example, I recently answered the following question (for the third time) over there:

 “How can I select text to copy using a Windows tablet?”